legends2k/blog/content/note/git_concepts.md

 +++
-title = "Git Concepts"
+title = "I Git it!"
-description = "Summary of my ‘Aha!’ moments" date = 2019-02-20T19:56:56+05:30 tags = ["tech", "vcs", "tools"]
+description = "Summary of my ‘Aha!’ moments with Git" date = 2019-02-20T19:56:56+05:30 tags = ["tech", "vcs", "tools"]
 +++

 Basics like initializing (a repository), staging and commiting files aren’t explained here; they simply make sense; no ‘Aha!’s there.
-Moving references, branching and merging, coupled with Git’s arcane names are the confusing parts.
+Moving references, branching and merging --- coupled with Git’s arcane command names --- are the confusing parts.

+# Basics

 - Git is a distributed VCS; each repo can be both a server/client
 - Honestly, `git` (sub)commands are just graph manipulating commands